HiUnikitty/Nika-Character-Studio/README.md

 **Q: What to do if TXT files display garbled text?**
 A: The system automatically tries multiple encoding formats.
 If garbled text still appears, manually select the correct encoding format (usually GBK for Chinese novels).

-**Q: What is Companion Mode?**
-A: Companion Mode is an AI completion function specifically designed for virtual companion characters.
-When enabled, AI generates content more suitable for companion settings, making characters more aligned with companion relationships.

 ## License

 This project is for personal learning and non-commercial use only.